jeremybatesDC/vueGridBaseballCard/README.md

   --> might be good to show all font adjustment buttons for each text input, but not all buttons would be enabled for all fields.
 That way user won't wonder "what happened to width option?" but will be shown it just can't be applied here (may need clear helper text about limitations)

 ### 2nd release

+- for imperfections, look at the card condition rating service details

 -- could offer duotone filter